Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Review MOVE and MOVEM to ensure I didn't make mistakes.
 - Fix the rest of the indentations
 - Make data use TAB.
+- Test immediate EA of size byte because I don't remember how it behaves exactly.

 ADD fails with immediate data as the source.